martinfthomsen/germline_snv_benchmark/README.md

-# germline_snv_benchmark
+# Germline SNV Benchmark

-Code used in the "Benchmakring open source and commercial germline SNV variant calling pipelines across multiple computational infrastrucures"
+This project holds scripts used for pre-processing and benchmarking in the study "Benchmarking open source and commercial germline SNV variant calling pipelines across multiple computational infrastrucures".